Skip to Content

 Why Breakfast in the Morning Matters

 Protein is a nutrient so important for overall health — from your digestion to your muscles to your body’s ability to detoxify itself.
-According to World’s Healthiest Foods, most body systems from the cellular level up rely on proteins to help maintain healthy processes.
+According to Piedmont Healthcare, most body systems from the cellular level up rely on proteins to help maintain healthy processes.

 So how can you get more protein at breakfast?
 Starting with a glass of milk with your breakfast can help.
 With 8 grams of protein in an 8 oz. glass of milk, milk is a good source of protein.